reid23/PowerSystemsExperiments.jl/docs/src/saving.md

 set_chunksize(gss, Inf)
 ```

-## The header file and associated shenanigans
+## The header file and associated hacks
 One issue with serialization is that it doesn't work with user-defined functions.
 For example, if we tried to save our `gss` from before, it would save some reference to the `set_power_setpt!` function, but wouldn't save it.
 Therefore, we need to redefine it wherever we want to load back our results.

 But unless you're trying to run the simulations again, you don't *really* need the function definition.
 You just need something for it to refer to.
 As a result, my quick hack is that every time we reference an external function, we add `"function {name} end; "` to the `gss.hfile` variable.
 Then we eval this string when we load the `gss` object back, and it all works!